-Compare international share trading accounts to access global stock exchanges.
+Compare international share trading accounts to buy and sell global stocks.

-International share trading accounts allow you to access overseas stock exchanges and trade shares in some of the world’s biggest companies.
-These online share trading accounts are offered by the big banks and online share trading platforms.
+International share trading accounts allow you to access overseas stock exchanges to trade shares in some of the world’s biggest companies.
+These online share trading accounts are offered by the major banks and numerous online share trading platforms.

 This guide answers all your questions about trading international shares and allows you to compare international share trading accounts so you can find a broker to trade easily, cheaply and quickly.